alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-for-Greek-Traditional-Music/README.md

 All experiments in this paper are based on the **Lyra Dataset**, a dataset of Greek traditional music performances annotated with multilabel semantic tags.

 The full Lyra collection contains **1570 videos**.
-Among them, **767 videos include dancing** and form the initial **dance subset**.
-Since the pose-aware setting requires at least one valid extracted skeleton clip per video, the skeleton extraction and filtering stage reduces this subset to **749 videos**, referred to as the **skeleton subset**.
+Among them, **767 videos include dancing**.
+Since the pose-aware setting requires at least one valid extracted skeleton clip per video, the skeleton extraction and filtering stage reduces this subset to **749 videos**, referred to as the **pose subset of Lyra dataset**.

 Following prior work on Lyra, this project begins from the **top-30 most frequent labels**.
 However, in the skeleton subset, two of these labels have zero positive support, so all experiments in this repository are conducted on the remaining **28 labels**.